danielfm/ergodox-layout/README.md

 # Danielfm's ErgoDox Layout

-This is the [QMK](https://github.com/qmk/qmk_firmware)-based layout I'm currently using for [Ergodox EZ](https://ergodox-ez.com), which was heavily customized to improve comfort while using Emacs and other applications that rely heavily on modifier keys, such as `Ctrl` and `Alt`.
+This is the [QMK](https://github.com/qmk/qmk_firmware)-based layout I'm currently using for [ErgoDox EZ](https://ergodox-ez.com), which was heavily customized to improve comfort while using Emacs and other applications that rely heavily on modifier keys, such as `Ctrl` and `Alt`.